 Photo by NEONBRAND

-Although there are significant benefits associated with workplace training and development, there are also a number of common reasons businesses give to explain their reluctance to invest in the skills of their team.
+There are significant benefits associated with workplace training and development.
+However, there are also a number of common reasons businesses give to explain their reluctance to invest in the skills of their team.
 The increase in unbillable hours, the costs associated with training and the delivery of poor or irrelevant courses can make some businesses hesitant to invest when they’re not convinced they’ll see a return.

 1. Untrained employees are unhappy employees

 At one time or another, most people will have been in a job where they didn’t understand what they were required to do or how to do it.
 And what a demoralising feeling that can be.